rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-3/Exercise-3.md

       kind: Role
       name: monkey
     EOF

+Add it to the cluster :

+    # oc create -f monkey-rolebinding.yaml

 and Now we will create the event Listener and a route to make sure our git webhook can send a an HTTP POST command to out event Listener in order to trigger the pipeline